On the multifractal spectrum of weighted Birkhoff averages: Introduction

 Even though Sarnak's conjecture has been verified for various special dynamical systems (e.g. rotations on the circle, automorphism of the torus with entropy zero etc.), it is still widely open in general.
 We refer to \cite{FKL2018} for a survey of many recent results on Sarnak conjecture.
-El Abdalaoui, Ku\l aga-Przymus, Lema\'nczyk and de la Rue \cite{AKLd} showed Birkhoff's type ergodic theorem with M\"obius weight. \begin{thm*} Let $T$ be an automorphism of a standard Borel probability space $(X,\mathcal{B},\nu)$ and let $f\in L^1(X,\mathcal{B},\nu)$.
+El Abdalaoui, Ku\l aga-Przymus, Lema\'nczyk and de la Rue \cite{AKLd} showed Birkhoff's type ergodic theorem with M\"obius weight. \begin{thm*}[\cite{AKLd}] Let $T$ be an automorphism of a standard Borel probability space $(X,\mathcal{B},\nu)$ and let $f\in L^1(X,\mathcal{B},\nu)$.
 Then, for $\nu$-almost every $x\in X$, we have

-\end{thm*} Fan \cite{F} proved similar result for a more general family of sequences, like Davenport's type.
+\end{thm*} Fan \cite{F} proved a similar result for a more general family of sequences, like Davenport's type.
 Hence, the usual method of calculating the spectrum for weighted Birkhoff averages, that is, to show that it is equal to the supremum of the entropy of invariant measures, is not applicable.
 This paper is devoted to present a method, which allows us to calculate the spectrum.
-In his recent preprint, Fan \cite{F2} studied the same question, but with strictly different methods.
+Recently, Fan \cite{F2} studied the same question, but with strictly different methods.
 We will point out the main differences between our and his results.